Lewis Charles Levin

 Lewis Charles Levin (November 10, 1808 – March 14, 1860) was an American politician, newspaper editor and anti-Catholic social activist.
 He was one of the founders of the American Party in 1842 and served as a member of the U. S. House of Representatives representing Pennsylvania's 1st congressional district from 1845 to 1851.
-Levin is considered to be the first Jewish U.S. Congressman, although David Levy Yulee served as a territorial representative from Florida prior to Levin's election to the House.
+Levin was the second person of Jewish descent elected to the United States Congress after David Levy Yulee.

 Levin supported the nativist Americanism ideology espoused by some northern Protestants at the expense of Catholics.
 He was a dynamic orator on temperance and political issues; however, many of his speeches spread xenophobia.
 Levin played a leading role in inciting the Philadelphia nativist riots which led to the killing of over 20 Irish Americans; the burning of many of their homes; and the destruction of three Catholic churches associated with their community.
+Towards the end of his life, he was deemed insane and committed to an asylum and died in Philadelphia in 1860.

 Early life and education

-Levin was born on November 10, 1808 in Charleston, South Carolina to parents who had emigrated from England.
-He graduated from South Carolina College (later the University of South Carolina) in 1828.
-He worked in a dry goods store in Charleston and became a school master in Cincinnati, Ohio.
+Levin was born on November 10, 1808, in Charleston, South Carolina to Jewish parents who had emigrated from England.
+He attended South Carolina College (later the University of South Carolina) but appears to have left without a degree.
+He worked in a dry goods store in Columbia and became a school master in Cincinnati, Ohio.
 He briefly taught school in Woodville, Mississippi, but left town after being wounded in a duel.
 Levin lived in Vicksburg, Mississippi; Nashville, Tennessee and Baltimore, Maryland.
 He began to refer to him self as L.C.
 Levin, Esq. and practice law but it is not clear what legal training he received or if he passed the bar.